AndrewSouthpaw/git-started-workshop/15_gitTogetherSimple/exercise.md

 - [ ] Person B Add another file called "favoriteCity.md" and put in your favorite city
 - [ ] Person B commit and push changes
 - [ ] Person A pull changes
-- [ ] Both people practice creating PRs where you then merge in a multi-commit feature branch using a:
-    - [ ] Merge commit
-    - [ ] Rebase
-    - [ ] Squash & merge
 - [ ] Practice using `git pull` vs. `git pull --rebase` and see how local changes are handled
 - [ ] Fill out [this form](https://forms.gle/L5YgW79d2Ym9bxQQ6)